reasner/reasner.github.io/index.md

 Before coming to Purdue, I graduated from Vanderbilt University with a BA in [Economics](https://as.vanderbilt.edu/economics/).
 I have also worked as a Research Analyst (Short Term Consultant) at the [World Bank](https://www.worldbank.org/).

-I will be on the 2021-2022 job market and I expect to graduate in May 2022.

 When I am not in my office, I enjoy taking in nature while running or hiking.
 I also love to travel, especially when I get a chance to scuba dive or ski!